-Aimée has successfully secured a teaching post in London, where she will be the school’s only languages teacher – a challenge she looks forward to: ‘I am extremely lucky to be working with a federation of schools that truly values languages; it will be an inner-city state school that teaches German, which is incredibly rare and something I am very excited about.’
+Aimée successfully secured a teaching post in London, where she is the school’s only languages teacher, offering the challenge she was looking for: ‘I am extremely lucky to be working with a federation of schools that truly values languages.
+It is an inner-city state school that teaches German, which is incredibly rare and something I am very excited about.’

 Reflections on Learning

 Aimée found her training year a richly-rewarding experience: ‘I absolutely loved it’, she enthuses.
 ‘And I am so grateful to have been an LTTS Scholar; I believe that the whole process truly improved my confidence and belief in my language skills, which has made me a better teacher.'

 Aimée reflects on the useful pedagogical insights she gained, even during the LTTS assessment process itself.
 Aimée says: ‘I enjoyed it, and I was asked useful and thoughtful questions as I start a teaching career.’

 Through the day, Aimée was introduced to the Pecha Kucha method - a presentation style originating in Japan in which 20 slides are shown for 20 seconds each - which she felt was a useful way of keeping pace and ensuring everyone had a fair chance.
 Aimée says: ‘it's really important as language teachers that we are at the top of our game in terms of subject knowledge, and it was great that both the presentation and interview contained elements of speaking the language to really put us to the test.’